-Gross Parts of Being a Dog Owner and How to Deal
+7 Gross Things Your Dog Does and How to Deal (Without Punishment!)

 This is one of the absolute worst.
 If your dog has suffered from it, you know exactly what smell and actions accompany the issue.
 Dogs have anal glands sacs that should normally express on their own, but if this doesn’t happen it can cause a lot of behind licking, scooting his behind across things and a really gross smell.
 Some dogs just suffer from this more than others in our experience.
 You can take your pup into the vet and have them manually express them as needed, but you can also make changes to their food and see if that helps, use supplements etc. The more firm the stool, the less likely this will occur.
 Dog foods with certain ingredients, a sensitive tummy or table scraps could all be playing a part.
 We’ve heard good things about these dog chews too!

 Dog Shedding and Dander